This document is for a development version of Ceph.

 For now, in order load properly the Ceph Dashboardmodule and to apply frontend changes you have to run “ng build” on your laptop:

 # Start local frontend build with watcher (in background): sudo dnf install -y nodejs cd <path-to-your-ceph-repo> cd src/pybind/mgr/dashboard/frontend sudo chown -R <your-user>:root dist node_modules NG_CLI_ANALYTICS=false npm ci npm run build -- --deleteOutputPath=false --watch &

 After saving your changes, the frontend bundle will be built again.
 When completed, you’ll see:

 "Localized bundle generation complete."

 Then you can reload your Dashboard browser tab.

-Cephadm DiD (Docker in Docker) box development environment
+Cephadm box container (Podman inside Podman) development environment

-As kcli has a long startup time, we created an alternative which is faster using Docker inside Docker.
+As kcli has a long startup time, we created an alternative which is faster using Podman inside Podman.
 This approach has its downsides too as we have to simulate the creation of osds and addition of devices with loopback devices.

-Cephadm’s DiD environment is a command which requires little to setup.
-The setup requires you to get the required docker images for what we call boxes and ceph.
-A box is the first layer of docker containers which can be either a seed or a host.
-A seed is the main box which holds cephadm and where you bootstrap the cluster.
-On the other hand, you have hosts with an ssh server setup so you can add those hosts to the cluster.
-The second layer, managed by cephadm, inside the seed box, requires the ceph image.
+Cephadm’s box environment is simple to set up.
+The setup requires you to get the required Podman images for Ceph and what we call boxes.
+A box is the first layer of Podman containers which can be either a seed or a host.
+A seed is the main box which holds Cephadm and where you bootstrap the cluster.
+On the other hand, you have hosts with a SSH server setup so you can add those hosts to the cluster.
+The second layer, managed by Cephadm, inside the seed box, requires the Ceph image.

 This development environment is still experimental and can have unexpected behaviour.
 Please take a look at the road map and the known issues section to see what the development progress.